ULG Music & Dance in Social Work and Integrative Education

 General information

-The university course is aimed at educators of all disciplines, musicians who are interested in the use of music and dance in social work and integrative as well as inclusive education.
+The university course is aimed at educators from all disciplines as well as musicians and dancers who are interested in the use of music and dance in social work and inclusive education.

-For admission, proof of a university degree in education or a degree related to education or proof of a relevant professional qualification is required (please submit a copy of the degree certificate for registration).
+For admission, proof of a university degree in education or related to education or proof of a relevant professional qualification must be provided (please submit a copy of the degree certificate when registering).
 Admission is granted on a first-come, first-served basis.

-Registration must be made using the registration form (when activated) no later than two months before the start of the course.
+Registration must be made using the registration form (if active) no later than one month before the start of the course.

-The course lasts two semesters, includes compulsory subjects of 11 semester hours and takes place on 8 weekends from Friday 4 p.m. to Sunday 1 p.m., maximum group size: 16.
-The course comprises a total of 165 hours of teaching.
+The course lasts two semesters, comprises compulsory subjects amounting to 11 semester hours and takes place on 8 weekends from Friday 4 p.m. to Sunday 1 p.m., maximum group size: 16.
+The course comprises a total of 165 hours.

-The course fees are a one-time fee of Euro 1,800.
-In addition, the ÖH fee must be paid regularly.
+The course fees are a one-off charge of Euro 2,200.
+In addition, the ÖH contribution must be paid regularly.

 Speakers